rixx/2018.djangocon.eu/_posts/2018-02-28-visa-letters.md

 date: 2018-02-28 20:00
 ---

-If you're not travelling from inside the EU/Schengen area to Heidelberg, you may well need a visa to enter the country.
+If you're not travelling from inside the EU/Schengen area to Heidelberg, you may need a visa to enter Germany.

 <!-- more -->